Skip to content

 4 Reasons Young Vegetable Plants Aren’t Growing

-Vegetable plants
+Vegetable Plants

 June 17, 2025, 7:26 am | Read time: 4 minutes

 Tomatoes, cucumbers, and even bell peppers are popular vegetables for home gardening.
-Initially, you see two small cotyledons, and then you can gradually observe growth spurts in the young vegetable plants.
+Initially, you see two small cotyledons, and then you can observe growth spurts in the young vegetable plants.
 But what if the plant simply doesn’t want to grow and remains small?
-The fault might actually lie with us–but not necessarily.
+The fault may actually lie with us–but not necessarily.

 Follow myHOMEBOOK on WhatsApp now